jollytoad/ahx/docs/events.md

 - `detail.rule` - the CSSStyleRule
 - `detail.props` - the set of ahx property names found on the style rule
+- `detail.owner` - the _owner_ that this rule will apply to any elements created as a result of a actioned triggered by the rule, it defaults to the stylesheet URL but may be changed by the event handler.

 ## `ahx:cssImport`